Whitmer kidnap plot: 2 men acquitted, hung jury for 2 more

-Whitmer did not immediately comment on Friday's outcome, though her chief of staff was critical, saying Americans are "living through the normalization of political violence."
+Whitmer did not immediately comment on the outcome, though her chief of staff was critical, saying Americans are "living through the normalization of political violence."

 The result was announced on the fifth day of deliberations, a few hours after the jury said it had been struggling to find unanimity on charges in the 10-count indictment.
 The judge told the panel to keep working, but jurors emerged again after lunch to say they still were deadlocked on some counts.